Kwannon (character): Publication history

+Kwannon originally appeared as the apparently transformed body of Betsy Braddock in Uncanny X-Men #256 (December 1989), written by Chris Claremont and illustrated by Jim Lee.
+Braddock was a British woman, but after passing through the Siege Perilous she mysteriously took on the appearance of a Japanese woman and also gained ninja powers.
+Years later, new writers explained that this new identity was actually a different person.

-Kwannon first appeared in X-Men #17 (Feb.
-1993), created by writer Fabian Nicieza and artist Andy Kubert.
-She appeared in X-Men comics of this era until her death in X-Men #31.
-Much of the early narrative surrounding the character of Kwannon was confused by continuity errors created by Fabian Nicieza, who had failed to read Uncanny X-Men #255, which depicts the character of Psylocke being discovered on the shores of an island by ninjas of The Hand.
-Kwannon's origin described in X-Men #22 directly contradicted this scene, so subsequent comics introduced a convoluted series of events to explain away this and other inconsistencies.
-Her body - or rather the original body of Betsy Braddock, which she had come to possess - is later briefly resurrected by The Sisterhood in Uncanny X-Men #509, but Kwannon herself does not appear.
+Kwannon first appeared as a new character separate from Psylocke in X-Men (vol. 2) #17 (February 1993), created by writer Fabian Nicieza and artist Andy Kubert.
+She appeared in X-Men comics of this era until her death in X-Men (vol. 2) #31.
+Much of the early narrative surrounding the character of Kwannon was confused by continuity errors created by Nicieza, who had failed to read The Uncanny X-Men #255, which depicts the character of Psylocke being discovered on the shores of an island by ninjas of The Hand.
+Kwannon's origin described in X-Men (vol. 2) #22 directly contradicted this scene, so subsequent comics introduced a convoluted series of events to explain away this and other inconsistencies.
+Her body — or rather the original body of Betsy Braddock, which she had come to possess — is later briefly resurrected by The Sisterhood in The Uncanny X-Men #509, but Kwannon herself does not appear.

+In addition to many X-related team titles, Psylocke (both Betsy Braddock and Kwannon) has appeared in several limited series.
+In 1997, the characters appeared in the 4-issue team-up series Psylocke and Archangel: Crimson Dawn.
+The character(s) also received the solo 4-issue series X-Men: Psylocke in 2010.

-Kwannon is later resurrected permanently and returned to her original body in the final pages of the limited series Hunt For Wolverine: Mystery In Madripoor #4, and she resurfaces in the 2019 series The Uncanny X-Men vol. 5 #16.
+Kwannon is later resurrected permanently and returned to her original body in the final pages of the 2018 limited series Hunt For Wolverine: Mystery In Madripoor #4, and she resurfaces in the 2019 series The Uncanny X-Men (vol. 5) #16.

-Kwannon took on the mantle of Psylocke, as part of the new Fallen Angels team alongside Cable and X-23.
+During the Krakoan Age, Kwannon took on the mantle of Psylocke as part of the new Fallen Angels team alongside Cable and X-23.
 The relaunch was written by Bryan Edward Hill and penciled by Szymon Kudranski.
 After the conclusion of the Fallen Angels mini series, Kwannon was featured as the field leader of Mister Sinister's Hellions in the series of the same name written by Zeb Wells and Stephen Segovia.
 Kwannon was later featured as a member of the Marauders as the team was refocused on their mission of mutant rescue in the series relaunch by writer Steve Orlando.

+As part of the X-Men: From the Ashes relaunch, Kwannon will headline in the upcoming ongoing series Psylocke (vol. 2) written by Alyssa Wong with art by Vincenzo Carratù starting in November 2024.
+This solo series will be spun out of events in Jed MacKay and Ryan Stegman's X-Men (vol. 7) where Psylocke is a team member.